conversant/adlibs/README.md

 addEventListener(el, 'onLoad', cb);

 ```
-    <a name="module_appendHtml"></a>

-## appendHtml ⇒ <code>Array</code>
+## appendHtml
     Appends all elements in the html string to the parent element.
 Correctly handles scripts with src attributes and inline javascript and ensures that the script will execute.
 NOTE: Only Element nodes in the html string will be appended.
 All other node types will be ignored (i.e. Text, Comment).

 **Returns**: <code>Array</code> - a list of any exceptions that occurred.